- wanted item

 Air Force (Luftwaffe) in an attempt to improve the Enigma's cipher security.

-It was built by Konski und Kruger in Berlin (Germany) and
+Manufactured by Konski und Kruger in Berlin (Germany), it

-replaces the patch cables at the plug board (Steckerbrett).
+replaces the patch cables of Enigma's plug board (Steckerbrett).

 It was broken by the codebreakers at Bletchley Park

 The Enigma-Uhr is also known as Steckeruhr (plug-clock)

 and, according to its own serial number shield on the case lid,

 During the course of the war, the Germans made several attempts to

 improve Enigma's cipher security, for example by adding